 What you will learn:

-The Special Educator initial endorsement program prepares teachers to work with students with mild disabilities and students with severe disabilities.
-The Oregon Teachers Standards and Practices Commission (TSPC) requires each student to be authorized to teach at one of two age-level authorizations: (1) early childhood/elementary or (2) middle school/high school.
+The Special Educator initial endorsement program prepares special education teachers to work with students with mild disabilities and students with severe disabilities.
+The TSPC requires each student to be authorized to teach at one of two age-level authorizations: (1) early childhood/elementary or (2) middle school/high school.
 All endorsement course work taken at the 500 level can be included in the M.S. in Education: Special Education degree.

 The Special Educator I program is designed for teachers who hold or are eligible to hold a valid initial teaching license.
 Six quarters of full-time training are required to complete the program.